Fahrul23/react-weather-app/README.md

-# Resto-Food
+# Weather App

 <img src="https://user-images.githubusercontent.com/53459506/128281390-4c391bcd-3f11-4e3d-a80d-ea947b821b4f.png" width="860"></img>

-This website application is used to search for restaurants based on the city where you live. this website application is made using React.js and OpenWeatherMap API
+This website application is used for weather forecast information. this website application is made using React.js and OpenWeatherMap API